 The conventional symbol of love, roses are synonymous with romance and passion.
 Their iconic look and pleasant fragrance make them a welcome addition to any home.
 Roses come in a range of colours, sizes and petal types, which make them perfect for people who want a traditional flower but still appreciate the uncommon.

-Popular Flowers that Symbolize Happiness
+Popular Flowers that Symbolize Healing

 Chrysanthemums (Chrysanthemum morifolium)

 Chrysanthemums are a signal of autumn weather, and their bright, cheery colours represent happiness and health.
 Their many colours and petal types let us keep a variety of lively blooms with us, even as the cooler weather begins and other flower types die away.

 An iconic flower of spring, the sunny yellow daffodil is associated with birth and new beginnings.
 In the home, they add a touch of brightness, even on a cloudy day.
 Their cheerful disposition makes them an excellent gift for friends, new mothers and those who are healing.

 The daisy is a symbol of purity, innocence and new beginnings.
 Its iconic white petals and sunny centre are the very essence of summer.
 These happy flowers add warmth to any living space and make excellent flowers for anyone who could use a little extra cheer.